All secondary school students are potential candidates.

 • practice French or Spanish in real-life situations

-• explore the sights of France, Spain or Switzerland
+• explore the sights of France or Spain

-• experience first-hand the history, culture and cuisine of France, Spain or Switzerland
+• experience first-hand the history, culture and cuisine of France or Spain

-• reciprocate by hosting their visiting exchange partner for 3 or 4 weeks.
+• reciprocate by hosting their visiting exchange partner for 4 weeks.

 The Summer Program Fee includes: